 Then select one of the default configuration profiles (GridEngine, PBS, LSF, Slurm, or Background) and click 'Test profile'.
 During a test CONN will attempt to submit simple jobs using the specified configuration options.
 CONN will then track the jobs evolution, and will evaluate whether they finish correctly.
 This test may take up to a few minutes to complete.
 If you see a 'Test finished correctly' message, the configuration options are working correctly.

 note: if you see a 'failed' message, select 'Advanced options' and 'See log' to look at the different logs recorded by CONN during this test and evaluate the potential reason for the failure.
+Then select 'Cancel job', make the appropriate changes to the profile settings, and select 'Test profile' to try again.

 After successfully testing the cluster configuration settings, simply select this as your default profile and click 'Save' to save these settings for future sessions and/or for other users.